clear and concise

 5 Ask God for spiritual guidance and protection

-He also said to pray for others and think of ways we can help them.
+He said to pray for others and think of ways we can help them.

-He said to pray often, formally or informally, word-by-word with articulated language or thought-by-thought in spiritual harmony, alone and with others.
+He taught his disciples to pray often, formally and informally, word-by-word in language and thought-by-thought in spirit, alone and with others.

-Even if we have already been saved from the penalty of sin, we need to confess known sins and truly desire to cooperate with God in not repeating them.
+Even after being saved from the penalty of sin, we need to confess known sins and truly desire to cooperate with God in not repeating them.
 Confession and repentance cleans the contamination of sin from our lives and relationships.

 An important way God speaks to us is through the Bible.
 When we read it, we know we are getting God’s words, not human philosophy.
 The Bible keeps God’s message from becoming distorted over time.

-The Old Testament has hundreds of commandments regulating worship and conduct.
-Most are arcane and no longer fit modern society, but dozens – including the Ten Commandments – are still relevant for today.
+The Old Testament has hundreds of commandments regulating Jewish worship and conduct.
+Most are arcane and don’t apply to new life in Christ or modern society, but the basic principles – including the Ten Commandments – are still relevant for today.

 ‘Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.